 Journal Entry (JE) instructions:

 The credit side of the JE is to fund 1000, DeptID 12000, no program and account 100200.
-The debit side is to the department fund, DeptID, program if any and then the account number that houses the departmental sales tax, which is account 200152.
+The debit side is to the department fund, DeptID, program if any and then the account number that houses the departmental sales tax, which is account 200150.
 The JE would be completed in the same month that the payment is made.
-The JE would be for the same amount that is listed on the payment confirmation statement printed from the State of MN website.
-The State of MN requires that all payments be rounded to the nearest dollar.
-Therefore, the amount posting to the cash account above would also be rounded and odd cents would be posted to the following chart string: 1000-12000-21578-200152.
+The JE would be for the same amount that is listed on the payment confirmation statement printed from the State of MN Department of Revenue website.
+The Department of Revenue requires that all payments be rounded to the nearest dollar.
+Therefore, the amount posted to the cash account above would also be rounded and odd cents would be posted to the following chart string: 1000-12000-21578-200150.

 Centralized filing is available to University departments that are eligible to file on an annual reporting basis (calendar year) to the State of Minnesota.
 University departments must average less than $100 in monthly sales tax collections to qualify for the annual centralized filing.

-Eligible departments that would like to participate in the centralized University sales tax return must charge the sales taxes at the time of sale to account 200153.
-At the end of the year the department will need to complete the “Centralized Annual Sales Tax Reporting Form” (UM 1604), available on the U-wide forms library and submit the form to Accounting Services by January 10.
-The information provided on the form will be used to file an annual centralized sales tax return.
-Sales tax that was collected during the year will be remitted to the state, county or city as indicated on the Centralized Annual Sales Tax Reporting Form provided by the department.
+Eligible departments that would like to participate in the centralized University sales tax return must charge the sales tax at the time of sale to account 200153.
+At the end of the year the department needs to complete the “Centralized Annual Sales Tax Reporting Form” (UM 1604), available on the U-wide forms library and submit the form to Accounting Services by January 10.
+The information provided on the form is used to file an annual centralized sales tax return.
+Sales tax that was collected during the year is remitted to the state, county or city as indicated on the Centralized Annual Sales Tax Reporting Form provided by the department.

-In addition to the above, all sales taxes charged to account 200153 will be reviewed annually by the Accounting Services Department to make sure that all taxes collected will be remitted to the Minnesota Department of Revenue in a timely manner.
+In addition to the above, all sales taxes charged to account 200153 is reviewed annually by the Accounting Services Department to make sure that all taxes collected are remitted to the Minnesota Department of Revenue in a timely manner.